Welcome to the Solano County Law Library.

 Solano County Law Library subscribes to several databases, making the attainment of legal information cost-effective for legal professionals and the public.
 All the databases below are free to use when visiting the Law Library.

-CEB OnLAW (Free access until June 30)—provides electronic access to Continuing Education of the Bar (CEB) titles; chapters from over 140 books (Available only at Solano County Law Library)
+CEB OnLAW (Free access until September 7)—provides electronic access to Continuing Education of the Bar (CEB) titles; chapters from over 140 books (Available only at Solano County Law Library)

 Legal Information Reference Center (NOLO Press)—Access 100+ Nolo Press titles online.
 Subject matter includes family law, real estate law, and other legal topics.
 You can download and email chapters and forms at no cost.
 (Available at Solano County Law Library and Solano County Library)

-LexisNexis (Free access until June 30)—contains California and federal case/statutory laws; access to more than 200 form templates.
+LexisNexis (Free access until August 31)—contains California and federal case/statutory laws; access to more than 200 form templates.
 (Available only at Solano County Law Library)

 VerdictSearch—online version of a publication; spotlights specific cases and the monetary amounts that were requested.
 (Available only at Solano County Law Library)

-Westlaw (Free access through June 30)—contains California and federal case/statutory laws; chapters from over 50 legal books; articles from over 100 law reviews.
+Westlaw —contains California and federal case/statutory laws; chapters from over 50 legal books; articles from over 100 law reviews.
 (Available only at Solano County Law Library)

 If you have not used the databases listed above, Law Library staff members can show you how.
 We can also direct you to free legal websites, legal self-help links, foreclosure assistance or free or low-cost legal assistance within the community.